buildtesters/buildtest/docs/getting_started.rst

 To build a test, we use the ``--buildspec`` or short option ``-b`` to specify the path to Buildspec file.

-The buildspec search resolution is as follows:
+The buildspec search resolution is described as follows:

-    1. If file doesn't exist, check for every search prefix check if relative path exists (``if os.path.exists(os.path.join(path, buildspec))``), break after first match
+- If file doesn't exist, check for file in :ref:`buildspec_roots` and break after first match

-    2.
-        a.
-If buildspec path is a directory, traverse directory recursively to find all ``.yml`` extensions
+- If buildspec path is a directory, traverse directory recursively to find all ``.yml`` extensions

-        b.
-If buildspec path is a file, check if file extension is not ``.yml``, if so (i.e ``buildtest build -b file.txt``) exit immediately
+- If buildspec path is a file, check if file extension is not ``.yml``,  exit immediately
-        c.

 If buildspec is neither directory (2a) or file (2b) then we raise error, must be invalid file

-    3. If no files found during directory traversal (2a) (i.e no .yml files in directory) then raise error
+- If no files found during directory traversal (2a) (i.e no .yml files in directory) then raise error

-    4. Return resolved paths for every buildspec as a list back to buildtest.
-The resolved path runs ``os.path.expandvars``, ``os.path.expanduser`` and ``os.path.realpath``
+- Return resolved paths for every buildspec as a list back to buildtest.

-Let's see some examples, first we specify a full path to buildspec file which will perform step ``2b`` and ``4``
+Let's see some examples, first we specify a full path to buildspec file

 .. program-output:: cat docgen/getting_started/buildspec-abspath.txt